MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/faqs-for-versions.md

 ## How will Automatic Setting impact ability to Restore a library or OneDrive?

-When **Automatic setting** is selected, users have access to a maximum of 500 versions created within the last 30 days enabling the user to [Restore a shared library - Microsoft Support](https://support.microsoft.com/en-us/office/restore-a-shared-library-317791c3-8bd0-4dfd-8254-3ca90883d39a) or [Restore your OneDrive - Microsoft Support](https://support.microsoft.com/en-us/office/restore-your-onedrive-fa231298-759d-41cf-bcd0-25ac53eb8a15).
+When **Automatic setting** is selected, users have access to a maximum of 500 versions created within the last 30 days enabling the user to [Restore a shared library](https://support.microsoft.com/en-us/office/restore-a-shared-library-317791c3-8bd0-4dfd-8254-3ca90883d39a) or [Restore your OneDrive](https://support.microsoft.com/en-us/office/restore-your-onedrive-fa231298-759d-41cf-bcd0-25ac53eb8a15).